videoprocessing/videoprocessing.github.io/Papers/_posts/2021-03-18-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 America: The First Avenger.

 ### Architecture
-Below is the General scheme of the proposed method for detecting color and sharpness mismatch between stereoscopic views.
+Below is the general scheme of the proposed method for detecting color and sharpness mismatch between stereoscopic views.

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/ColorSharpNet.jpg">